dzucconi/immanence/README.md

 >
 > —Arakawa and Madeline Gins

 **Immanence** is a DSL for handling web requests in Ruby, built on top of Rack.
 To execute routes it calculates the [Levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance) between incoming requests and routes defined in the DSL then executes the most likely candidate. *Something will always be executed.* Objects are rendered by calling `>>` on `self` with the object to be rendered as the argument.
-Objects are serialized into JSON via Oj.
+Objects are encoded into JSON via Oj.
 Incoming JSON is automatically parsed and available in the `@request` object.

 This is less a useful piece of software and more a stylistic exercise.